mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

 {:id="ChartData2D.Label" .text} *Label*
 : Specifies the text for the data series label.

+{:id="ChartData2D.LegendVisible" .boolean} *LegendVisible*
+: Specifies whether the legend entry for this Data Series should be visible.

 {:id="ChartData2D.LineType" .com.google.appinventor.components.common.LineTypeEnum .wo .do} *LineType*
 : Changes the Line Type of the Data Series, provided that the